PERSPECTIVE LIVING MAGAZINE

 When we enjoy a walk in the woods, we can see trees, shrubs, a bird, and maybe a butterfly.
 But is there more, even though we are not aware of it?
 In our video, Daniëlle Langendijk gives Perspective Living a spiritual perspective on the occurrence of light orbs.
 Says Daniëlle, they are all around us.
 Our tip for watching this video: Don’t expect anything.
 Prepare to be amazed!

 Help, I am over 50!
-Could we age better if we expect better?
+Could positive ageing help us?

-When we reach middle age, we not only fear decline in our minds and bodies, we expect it.
-We wait for our knees to hurt, for our running to slow down, and for our memory to fail us.
-While some of these things actually happen because of our age, can some do so because we expect it?
-Do our expectations about ageing play a role in the way we age?
+When we reach ‘middle age,’ we not only fear decline in our minds and bodies, we expect it.
+We wait until our knees hurt and our memories fail us.
+While some of these things actually happen because of our age, can some happen because we expect them to?
 Can we age better if we expect better?
+In other words: can positive ageing help us?

 Time to rethink our meaning of the “early bird”?
 Camilla Kring of the B-Society